-To get access to a page using Episerver, you can use the IContentLoader API.
+In this tutorial, you will learn how to get the current page using the Episerver CMS API.
+To get access to a page using Episerver, you can use the

-If you are asking yourself why the second snippet is better, I'll explain.
-In the original version 6 API a singleton pattern was used, called the DataFactory, to access data .
-This meant developers had to implement a lot of concrete references all over their codebase, which makes unit testing a massive pain in the bum.
+DataFactory to access data (see code at the end) .
+The singleton pattern meant developers had to implement a lot of concrete references all over their codebase, which made unit testing a massive pain in the bum.
 As I'm sure most developers know, working towards SOLID principles is a desirable design concept as it allows you to swap out or moc key bits of functionality that can't be unit tested.
-Working with abstractions rather than concrete implementations helps us, as developers, to create more flexible and testable systems.
+In Episerver v7, being able to call the API using an interface rather than a concrete implementation helps us, as developers, to create more flexible and testable systems.

 How To Access A Page Using Episerver 6

-In very early versions of Episerver you could access a page using the DataFactory, like so:
+For completeness (and this post is very old), in Episerver v6 and below you could access a page using the

 DataFactory, like so: